YaleOpenLab/openx/README.md

 ## Running tests

-Running tests is simple with `go test` but the tests have flags since some require running other daemons in the background (`ipfs`).
-There are two kinds of flags right now - `travis` and `all`.
-If you need the coverage stats as well, you need to install `cover` as well. `go get golang.org/x/tools/cmd/cover` if you don't have the package.
+Running tests is simple with `go test` but tests have flags since some require running daemons in the background (eg. `ipfs`).
+There are two kinds of flags - `travis` and `all`.

+If you need coverage stats as well, you need to install `cover` as well. `go get golang.org/x/tools/cmd/cover` if you don't have the package.
 Running `go test --tags="travis" -coverprofile=test.txt ./...` should run all the tests and provide coverage data on each specific package.

 ## Contributing